AlejandroALopez/personal-website/README.md

 # Personal Website

-Here is my personal website hosted in Github Pages.
+Here is my personal website, which is hosted [here](https://alejandroalopez.github.io/personal-website/) using Github Pages.

 Because of some deployment issues, I had to move the contents from the original repo into this one.
 The original repo containing the entire commit history for the website is [here](https://github.com/AlejandroALopez/studyWebpage).

 ## Getting Started with Create React App